Aetf/Aetf.github.io/source/_posts/complex-md-test.md

 	[foo]: http://example.com/  'Optional Title Here'
 	[foo]: http://example.com/  (Optional Title Here)

-**Note:** There is a known bug in Markdown.pl 1.0.1 which prevents single quotes from being used to delimit link titles.

 The link URL may, optionally, be surrounded by angle brackets:

     [id]: <http://example.com/>  "Optional Title Here"